haskell-distributed/distributed-process/tutorials/tutorial3.md

 we mean the *concurrency* or, more precisely, handling of the process' mailbox.

+Another effect that `ManagedProcess` has is to provide client code with a typed, specific API for interacting with the process, much as a TypedChannel does.
+We achieve this by writing and exporting functions that operate on the types we want clients to see, and using the API from `Control.Distributed.Process.Platform.ManagedProcess.Client` to interact with the server.

 Let's imagine we want to execute tasks on an arbitrary node, using a mechanism much as we would with the `call` API from distributed-process.
 As with `call`, we want the caller to block whilst the remote task is